ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1031 > added a new interface in the Irepository folder ISP_CALL.cs and extended IDisposable and installed nuget package for dapper.

 1039 > and implement with a new class in the repository folder.

+1047 > added a new class SP_Call in the repository folder, and implemented the new ISP_Call interface.